-We draw your attention to Note 2(I) to the financial statements which explains that the Group has completed the acquisition of a subsidiary and will incur significant costs to supports its operations.
-If the operations are delayed or unexpected issues occur, there may be scenarios where the Group would be unable to meet its forecast cash requirements.
-The matters explained in Note 2(I) indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+We draw your attention to Note 2(J) to the financial statements which explains that the Group has completed the acquisition of a subsidiary and will incur significant costs to supports its operations.
+If the Group is unable to reach agreement with the creditors of its subsidiary, or if production cannot be maintained at a stable rate, there may be scenarios where the Group would be unable to meet its forecast cash requirements.
+The matters explained in Note 2(J) indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 These financial statements do not include the adjustments that would result if the Group were unable to continue as a going concern.
 Our opinion is not modified in respect of this matter.